hippiehunter/dblbook/src/guessing_game/guessing_game.md

 data guess = Console.ReadLine()
 ```

 `data guess` declares a variable named `guess`.
-It has not specified the type of the variable, so it will be inferred from the value assigned to it.
-In this case it will be a `String`.
-The `=` followed by a call to `Console.ReadLine()` reads the next line of characters from the standard input stream (the console input in this case) then stores the result in the variable `guess`.
+Because it does not specify the type of the variable, the type will be inferred from the value assigned to it.
+In this case, it will be a `String`.
+The `=` followed by a call to `Console.ReadLine()` reads the next line of characters from the standard input stream (the console input in this case) and then stores the result in the variable `guess`.

 ```dbl
 Console.WriteLine("You guessed: " + guess)